autopilotpattern/consul/README.md

   ]
 }
 ```

+Many application setups in the Autopilot Pattern library include a Consul agent process within each container to handle connecting ContainerPilot itself to a cluster of Consul servers.
+This helps performance of Consul features at the cost of more clients connected to the cluster.

 A more detailed example of a ContainerPilot configuration that uses a Consul agent co-process can be found in [autopilotpattern/nginx](https://github.com/autopilotpattern/nginx).